Showing posts with label nashville. Show all posts

 On April 17, I attended the Athens Cemetery Stroll.

-On April 30, I attended the Stroll at Athens State University.
+On April 30, I participated in the Stroll at Athens State University.

 On April 23, Hubby and I traveled to South Pittsburg, Tennessee, for the Cornbread Festival.